jackybourgeois/jackybourgeois.github.io/_notes/2021-08-11-virtue-ethics-in-participatory-design.md

-Open, with data donation, is a way to promote cooperation Connect and Converse promote the cooperative curiosity Project and Realise is about cooperative creativity Open, Project, Realise, Nuture is about empowerment
+Open, with data donation, is a way to promote cooperation Connect and Converse promote the cooperative curiosity Project and Realise is about cooperative creativity Open, Project, Realise, Nurture is about empowerment